Monztech/monztech/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 * 🌍  I'm based in London
 * ✉️  You can contact me at  [linkedIn](https://www.linkedin.com/in/zeemonteiro)
-* 🧠  I'm learning Python, UX , Ethereum
+* 🧠  I'm learning Python, Linux , AWS
 * ⚡  www.AlignedPurpose.co

 ### Skills